 Maryland Sublease Laws

-You should check your original lease agreement to see if you’re allowed to sublet your apartment.
+You should check your original lease agreement to see if you can sublet your apartment.
 It’s recommended that a tenant receive written permission from their landlord before subletting in Maryland.
 Once you’ve filled out a Maryland sublease agreement, you will be responsible for your subtenant and liable for any violations of the original lease.

 A sublessor must honor the terms of the sublease agreement (as well as the original lease) and follow all Maryland laws regarding the eviction process, security deposits, and all other landlord-tenant matters.